hp-freely/Auto-Accept-Own-Task-In-Vehicle/README.md

+Download Instructions:
+1. Click "AutoAcceptOwnTaskInVehicle.zip"
+2. Click the "..." button in the top right of page.
+3. Select "Download"
 # Auto Accept Own Task In Vehicle
 Automatically accept a task that was created by you while in a vehicle.